Top 14 Airtable Alternatives (Features, Pros, Cons, Pricing)

 - Free Forever Plan: Unlimited users and tasks, along with 100 MB cloud storage

-- Unlimited Plan ($5/month per user when billed annually): Unlimited cloud storage, integrations, and Dashboards
+- Unlimited Plan ($5/month per user): Unlimited cloud storage, integrations, and Dashboards

-- Business Plan ($9/month per user when billed annually): Google single sign-on (SSO), custom exporting, advanced time tracking
+- Business Plan ($12/month per user): Google single sign-on (SSO), custom exporting, advanced time tracking

 ClickUp also offers an Enterprise Plan that can streamline your organization’s workflow.

 Like Airtable, Smartsheet is a project management and collaboration tool, with a focus on spreadsheets.
-Since it’s user interface is similar to Microsoft Excel, it’s a starting point for managers unfamiliar with SaaS (software as a service) productivity tools.
+Since its user interface is similar to Microsoft Excel, it’s a starting point for project managers unfamiliar with SaaS (software as a service) productivity tools.